 - Energy efficiency and optimisation

-- Advances in building design and its impact on HVAC design
+- Advances in building design and its impact on HVAC&R design and building services

 - Indoor environment quality